 Advocacy is a broader concept than lobbying.
 Advocacy activities are often considered "educational."
 This is the case even when only one side of an issue is presented if no action on a piece of legislation is requested.
-Such activities can include: (1) developing public policy briefs that analyze issues and provide detailed information and recommendations for addressing them through specific reforms and (2) providing forums for discussing issues and educating policymakers and the public.
+Such activities can include: (1) developing public policy briefs that analyze issues and provide detailed information and recommendations for addressing them through specific reforms and (2) providing forums for discussing issues and educating policy makers and the public.
 Speaking in support of the organization is also advocating (i.e., for the overall cause of the organization).

 Lobbying is defined as an attempt to influence specific legislation, both legislation that has been introduced and specific legislation that has been proposed.
-Lobbying includes actions that transmit a point of view on a specific piece of legislation to elected officials or their staffs, as well as actions urging the public to contact their legislators about a specific piece of legislation.
-It also includes communications to the general public expressing a view on specific referenda or other ballot measures.
+Lobbying includes actions that transmit a point of view on a specific piece of legislation to elected officials or their staff, as well as actions that express a view on a specific piece of legislation and direct constituents to contact their legislators or include legislator contact information.
+It also includes policy actions directed toward federal agencies or officials in the executive branch of government.
+Communications to the general public expressing a view on specific legislation, referenda, or other ballot measures are also considered lobbying.